helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 One of the most notable differences between {% cite "Pokémon" %} and {% cite "Cassette Beasts" %} is their mechanics to capture monsters.
 In {% cite "Pokémon" %}, you catch the creatures by using Poké Balls, but in {% cite "Cassette Beasts" %}, you do not actually catch the monsters, but you record the essence of the monsters into a cassette tape.

-A common criticism of the monster collect genre is the ethical question of essentially enslaving creatures by capturing and subjugating them into obeying you, as well as enganging in dog fighting by making the creatures fight each other, to the extent that even {% cite "Pokémon" %} tries to tackle it as the main theme of the story of {% cite "Black" %} and {% cite "White" %}, though whether the execution is effective or not is debatable. {% cite "Cassette Beasts" %}' method of recording monsters solves this moral dilemma of the genre from the get-go, because you are not actually catching the monsters in the traditional sense.
+A common criticism of the monster collector genre is the ethical question of essentially enslaving creatures by capturing and subjugating them into obeying you, as well as enganging in dog fighting by making the creatures fight each other, to the extent that even {% cite "Pokémon" %} tries to tackle it as the main theme of the story of {% cite "Black" %} and {% cite "White" %}, though whether the execution is effective or not is debatable. {% cite "Cassette Beasts" %}' method of recording monsters solves this moral dilemma of the genre from the get-go, because you are not actually catching the monsters in the traditional sense.
 In fact, Jay Baylis, artist and writer of {% cite "Cassette Beasts" %} had stated in [a Shacknews interview](https://youtu.be/P0L-5LLT9uw?feature=shared&t=106) that their idea of recording monsters is intended to avert the issue of basically enslaving creatures in the monster collecting genre.

 Gameplay-wise, a notable improvement {% cite "Cassette Beasts" %} has over {% cite "Pokémon" %} when it comes to monster capture mechanics is that in {% cite "Cassette Beasts" %}, when you are recording a monster, the percentage of success rate is displayed on screen.
 Furthermore, a monster that is in the process of being recorded cannot be knocked out, so you can deal more damage to the monster to improve your odds of successfully recording the monster.
 In {% cite "Pokémon" %}, you have to be extra careful about not knocking out the Pokémon you want to catch, and when you try to catch one, you can only hope that the RNG is in your favour.